micropython-sintaxis-basica

 Basic Syntax of MicroPython

-Now that we have everything prepared to start, let’s begin by looking at the basic syntax of Python applied to MicroPython.
+Now that we have everything ready to start, let’s begin by looking at the basic syntax of Python applied to MicroPython.

-As we know, Python is known for its simple and readable syntax, and it is one of the reasons that has contributed to its popularity among both beginners and experienced users.
+As we know, Python is known for its simple and readable syntax, which is one of the reasons it has gained its popularity among both beginners and experienced developers.

-Although MicroPython is a reduced version of Python, it retains most of the essential features of the language (with some adaptations to work on resource-constrained devices).
+Although MicroPython is a reduced version of Python, it retains most of the essential features of the language (with some adaptations to work on resource-limited devices).

-So let’s briefly review some of the key elements of Python’s basic syntax that are applicable in MicroPython.
-If you need more information about Python, I leave you a course.
+So let’s briefly review some of the key elements of basic Python syntax that are applicable in MicroPython.
+If you need more information about Python, I leave you a little course.

 👆 If you want to know more, check out the Python course